-The recipe is a chocolate chip studded and resized version of the chocolate batter from my Oreo Upside-Down Sheet Cake recipe.
-It's my new go-to chocolate cake batter.
-I've learned that baking spray (with flour) is very handy with preparing your Bundt cake pan as it really lubricates all the nooks and crannies to help prevent "stickage."
-I'm so glad Bundt cakes and I are now on better terms as I love the unfussy nature of Bundt cake.
+The recipe is a chocolate chip studded and resized version of the chocolate batter from my Oreo Upside-Down Sheet Cake.
+It’s my new “go-to” chocolate cake batter.
+I’ve learned the hard way that baking spray (with flour) is very handy with preparing your Bundt cake pan as it really lubricates all the nooks and crannies to help prevent “stickage.”
+I’m so glad Bundt cakes and I are now on better terms as I love the unfussy nature of Bundt cake.

 Chocolate Buttermilk Bundt Cake Step-by-Step Photos:

 Thank you for spending some time in the cloud with me!

 I hope you love the cake! ( : Tina

 - non-stick baking spray with flour

 - 1 1/2 cup semi-sweet chocolate chips divided

 - 1 cup buttermilk *See note to make your own buttermilk